 - What kind of support do you need to accomplish your goals?

 - What are special interests or skills you could contribute?

 Take notes or document the meeting in the way that is most comfortable and effective for you.
 To be fully present for the meeting, some people take some time at the end of the meeting to review the discussion and write some things down.
-As you document your meeting, consider what you need to remember months later?
-File their contact information in a place easy to access it again.
+As you document your meeting, consider what you need to remember months later.
+File their contact information in a place that is easy to access it again.

 Most important: did you agree to do any follow-up with them?
 Timely follow-up to one-on-ones is important.
 Be sure to follow through on any tasks that you agreed to.
 You have invested a lot of time in the one-on-one and the quality and timeliness of your follow-through will often determine whether or not it was worth it.
 Follow-ups should include specific next steps and deadlines, if any were agreed to, and helpful reminders along the way.

 One-on-ones are opportunities to make “asks” of people.
 An ask is a specific request that is a chance for them to get involved or take on more leadership.